Assam Career : Gauhati University Recruitment 2025

 Applications are invited for recruitment of various research based positions or career in Gauhati University Assam.

-Gauhati University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Junior Research Fellow in DBT (NER) funded research project “Engineering betalain biosynthetic DOPA dioxygenase to develop a bio-colorant Production technology”
+Gauhati University Assam is inviting applications from eligible candidates for recruitment to the posts or career of Project Personnel under various projects purely on temporary basis.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!